Sell more with better email & SMS

 Goal: Convince free users to upgrade to a premium subscription

-Subject line: 👋 Just until tonight: $75 for a year of Premium
+Subject line: ?
+Just until tonight: $75 for a year of Premium

 Grammarly example

-What’s great about this email marketing example:
+What’s great about this email marketing example

-How you can do better:
+How you can do better

-Without comparing the prices directly, people will not understand exactly how much they can save by clicking on the buy now button.
+Without comparing the prices directly, people will not understand exactly how much they can save by clicking the buy now button.

 2. Pipcorn Heirloom Snacks